homiedopie/beberlei.de/2013/08/19/speedup_symfony2_on_vagrant_boxes.rst

 **Update:** Added requirements to configure Vagrant and Virtualbox before trying my change.
+**Update 2:** Added link to Virtualbox Guest Additions plugin for Vagrant, thanks Peter Kruithof for the hint.

 Using Symfony2 inside a Vagrant box is considered to be very slow (`here
 <http://stackoverflow.com/questions/12161425/why-is-my-symfony-2-0-site-running-slowly-on-vagrant-with-linux-host>`_,